cedricg-mirror/reflexions/LogFormat.md

 ## Comments :

-Comments are indacted by the [INF] header :
+Comments are indicated by the [INF] header :

 ```html
 [CNT] [324]